JamesDeLay/ItsaTechBlog/src/content/intro-to-express.md

 })
 ```

 As we can see here we specify the method that this endpoint accepts (the `.get`), we specify the name of the endpoint/resource (`/dogs`), and we provide a callback function that will be executed when a user hits this endpoint.
 This callback function takes three parameters: the request body, the response body, and this thing called next.
 These are often abbreviated as: `(req, res, next)`.
-We place all of our endpoint logic inside of this callback function
+We place all of our endpoint logic inside of this callback function.

     #### Query Strings